 I can’t imagine a more quintessentially American meal than a burger and fries, and I can’t imagine a burger and fries without ketchup.
 Maybe that’s why I always thought of ketchup as the all-American condiment.
 Or maybe it was the fact that I grew up just a few miles away from Pittsburgh, Pennsylvania—home of the H.J.
 Heinz Company, a name synonymous with ketchup.
+(Heinz is not part of Kraft Heinz.)
 In any case, the first time I saw the word “ketjap” on the bottle of a watery, soy-based Indonesian condiment, I jumped to the reasonable if anglocentric conclusion that I was looking at a loanword—a word borrowed from English into Indonesian, perhaps by way of Dutch—which inevitably changed somewhat in meaning along the way.

 It turns out I was half right: ketchup is a loanword, but not from English.
 And just as the name of this product has undergone countless changes in spelling, its composition has changed dramatically with time and geography.

 The first clue to the storied past of ketchup can be found in large, bold letters right on that Heinz bottle: it says “Tomato Ketchup.”
 Isn’t that redundant?
 Aren’t tomatoes always the key ingredient?
 Why call attention to the fact, as though we should expect to find Beet Ketchup and Cucumber Ketchup nearby on the shelf, and need to make sure we’re buying the right kind?
 But this raises the question of what “ketchup” means in the first place.
 Some historical perspective may be helpful.